zainabjanice/LinguaWhisper/README.md

 LinkedIn: https://www.linkedin.com/in/zainab-jamil-50223a247/

+---
+### Project Status

+This project is still in development and will keep improving over time.

-Thank you for exploring LinguaWhisper! 🎧✨
+**Thank you for exploring LinguaWhisper! 🎧✨**